Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 ## Implementing the `ps`

 You'll implement a simple user-level `ps` function in `ulib.c` that uses your system call, and prints out the information.
+This is a *library* function that aids in printing the process information, and it *uses* the kernel system call you created.
 Its prototype is

 ```